FloSch62/ansible-eda-demo/README.md

    - `netbox_api_endpoint`: Base URL of the NetBox instance (e.g. `http://100.82.85.165/`).
    - `netbox_token`: API token with read access (defaults to the `NETBOX_TOKEN` environment variable).
    - `netbox_topology_tag`: Tag that identifies the demo objects (defaults to `eda-demo-topology`).
 4. Run the playbook as usual.
-The pre-tasks will use the `netbox.netbox.nb_lookup` lookup plugin to build NodeProfiles, TopoNodes, interfaces, and links before submitting the Nokia EDA transaction.
+The pre-tasks will use the `netbox.netbox.nb_lookup` lookup plugin to build TopoNodes, interfaces, and links before submitting the Nokia EDA transaction.

 Switch `topology_source` back to `local` to return to the repository-provided variables without touching NetBox.